-Merrill House sits on Picton's main street as a dual award-winner for Luxury Design Boutique Hotel and Luxury Art Hotel, placing it at the top of Prince Edward County's design-led accommodation tier.
+Merrill House sits on Picton's main street as a dual award-winner for Luxury Design Boutique Hotel and Luxury Art Hotel, placing it at the summit of Prince Edward County's design-led accommodation tier.
 The property combines considered interiors with a location that gives direct access to the County's wine corridor and lakefront towns.
 For visitors who treat where they sleep as seriously as where they eat, it anchors the Picton itinerary.

 Pearl is the En Primeur Club membership app — saves, bookings, and concierge access live there.
 Same editors, same standards.